Trauma & Post Traumatic Stress Disorder (PTSD)

 PTSD is frequently comorbid with other mental health conditions, particularly depression and anxiety disorders.
 For this reason, when a child and family are significantly impacted by trauma, providers should obtain history and elicit symptoms that touch on a wide range of functions and symptoms.
 For instance, the “HEADSSS” assessment mentioned above is used in adolescents to understand social functioning and elicit areas of difficulty and risk.
 Screening tools such as the PHQ-9 for depression (see section on depression) can also be useful to detect comorbid conditions.
 These conditions can then be incorporated into the treatment plan, with interventions that may overlap (e.g., psychotherapy) or represent a new direction (e.g., pharmacotherapy with an SSRI medication).
 Mental health conditions and symptoms seen comorbidly with trauma are, in general, more challenging to treat than when there is no significant trauma.

-Rebecca’s mom reports that she has been sleeping better and appears less irritable.
-Furthermore, she has been talking to her best friend again, and is less on edge in response to loud noises or violent movie scenes.
-Rebecca no longer has flashbacks either.
-When given the PHQ-9 again, she scored a 4.
+Rebecca returns to the primary care provider's office for a follow-up appointment six weeks after starting with her new therapist.
+Rebecca’s mom reports that Rebecca’s nightmares and sleep improved slightly when she started prazosin, but they tried skipping it about two weeks ago and her sleep did not worsen.
+Rebecca appears generally less irritable to mom, and Rebecca agrees.
+Furthermore, she has been talking to her best friend again and is less on edge in response to loud noises or violent movie scenes.
+Rebecca no longer has flashbacks.
+She scored a 4 on the PHQ-9 and an 8 on the PTSST (in the mild range).
 Both Rebecca and her mom report that her new therapist is empathic and teaches useful skills.

 Frequently Asked Questions (FAQs)